All-inclusive Online Tools for Providers and Advocates

 “Domestic violence and sexual abuse can directly impact a woman’s health, even increasing her risk for chronic health outcomes, such as asthma and heart disease, unintended pregnancies, HIV/AIDS and depression,” said Lisa James, Director of Health at Futures Without Violence.
 “We’re proud to be able to provide digital tools and resources that can empower advocates and health professionals throughout the U.S.”

 Ipvhealthpartners.org is a step-by-step guide for community health centers and local domestic violence agencies to establish partnerships with one another, and better meet the health needs of DV/sexual assault survivors.
 This toolkit highlights the successes and learning experiences of the teams in the Improving Health Outcomes Through Violence Prevention Project.
+Both toolkits include information and resources for supporting the health and safety needs of survivors during the COVID-19 public health emergency, and also resources for supporting staff wellness.

 Among the partners who participated are: